-- Check the fluid levels of the coolant reservoir, brake master cylinder, power steering and transmission as needed - Check function of all interior and exterior lights
+- Check tire pressure and look for unusual wear or damage.
+Rotate tires at the first sign of irregular wear, even if it occurs before the oil indicator system turns on. - Check the fluid levels of the coolant reservoir, brake master cylinder, power steering and transmission (four-speed only) and fill as needed. - Check function of all interior and exterior lights.

-Required Maintenance Intervals.
+Required Maintenance Intervals